How Does Surveillance Work in Costa Rica?

 - Total days of surveillance

-- Travel distance from San Jose
+- Travel distance from San José

-- Complexity of subject's pattern
+- Complexity of the subject's pattern

-- Equipment requirements (specialized gear)
+- Equipment requirements

 Frequently Asked Questions